Bonmiuken/CookiesMinecraft/README.md

 How to do it:
 Insert DLL - CookiesMinecraft.dll (If using Levilauncher)

-Insert DLL - CookiesMinecraft.dll and vcruntime140_1.dll (If using the official Minecraft Launcher)
+Insert DLL - CookiesMinecraft.dll and winmm.dll , dlllist.txt(If using the official Minecraft Launcher)

 Note: This project is for educational purposes only.
 Please support the developer by purchasing the game.